EffGen: Enabling Small Language Models as Capable Autonomous Agents: Experiments

 \textsc{Smolagents' Code-First Approach Creates Unnecessary Overhead.} \textbf{Smolagents converts every problem into a coding task, which adds significant overhead on benchmarks that do not require code execution (Table~\ref{tab:timing_results}, Figure~\ref{fig:timing_vs_params}).} On GSM8K, Smolagents takes 338.8 min at 1.5B versus \effgen's 5.3 min (64$\times$ slower); on retrieval benchmarks (ARC, CSQA), 41-87 min vs \effgen's 1.4-4.1 min.
 The problem: generating and executing Python code for simple arithmetic or retrieval when calculator or direct tool calls suffice.
 The ``agents that think in code'' philosophy works for complex programming but overcomplicates factual questions, basic math, and retrieval. \textit{This validates a key insight: the right choice of tools matters far more than always converting problems to code.}

 \textsc{Component Contributions Vary With Scale.} \textbf{Prompt optimization dominates for small models; complexity routing matters more at larger scales (Table~\ref{tab:ablation_summary}).} Removing prompt optimization degrades 1.5B by 11.2\% but only 2.4\% for 32B.
 Complexity routing shows the opposite: 3.6\% impact at 1.5B grows to 7.9\% at 32B.
 This complementary scaling behavior suggests that small models struggle with prompt parsing while large models waste capacity on simple tasks without proper routing.
-Combined removal (12.3-13.2\%) exceeds sum of individual removals, indicating synergistic interactions. \textit{This is a key finding: optimizing for one model size alone is not enough; frameworks should combine prompt optimization (for small models) with smart routing (for large models).}
+The combined removal drop (12.3--13.2\%) is smaller than the sum of individual drops (19.5--23.2\%), indicating overlapping coverage between components: each module recovers a partially shared slice of the accuracy gain, so removing one is partly compensated by the others until enough are removed at once. \textit{This is a key finding: optimizing for one model size alone is not enough; frameworks should combine prompt optimization (for SLMs) with smart routing (for LLMs).}

+\textsc{The Same Patterns Hold Across Model Families.} The findings above are not Qwen-specific.
+On Gemma 3 (1B to 27B) and GPT-OSS 20B, \effgen still outperforms all baselines: average gains of 10.9\% at Gemma 3 1B shrinking to 5.9\% at 27B (Appendix~\ref{appendix:main_gemma3}, Table~\ref{tab:main_results_gemma3}), mirroring the Qwen trend of larger gains at smaller scales.
+The component ablation also generalizes (Appendix~\ref{app:gemma3_ablation}, Table~\ref{tab:gemma3_ablation}): removing prompt optimization costs 9.5\% at 1B but only 2.2\% at 27B, while removing routing costs 2.1\% at 1B and 7.3\% at 27B, the same complementary scaling reported for Qwen2.5.
+Importantly, no Gemma-specific tuning was applied; the prompt templates and weight settings transfer directly.
+The underconfidence pattern on retrieval also reappears in Gemma 3 1B (7--16\% drops on ARC/CSQA with standard frameworks).
+Extended sensitivity analyses, including per-domain routing thresholds, communication overhead at nested depths, a long-horizon memory stress test, per-technique prompt-optimization ablations, weight sensitivity for the complexity analyzer, and SWE-Bench Lite results, are reported in Appendix~\ref{app:camera_ready_additions}.

-\textsc{Error Analysis.} Figure~\ref{fig:error_analysis} breaks down 500 failed cases by error type.
-Tool-related errors (format violations, wrong tool selection) account for 45\% of failures but have high resolution rates through retries.
+\textsc{Error Analysis.} Figure~\ref{fig:error_analysis} breaks down 600 failed cases by error type (full distribution in Table~\ref{tab:error_analysis}).
+Tool-related errors (format violations, wrong tool selection) account for 37.5\% of failures but have high resolution rates through retries.
 Reasoning errors (broken chains, task misunderstanding) are harder to recover from.
 This motivates our structured tool schemas and prompt optimization.
 Tool errors have high recovery rates (70-87\%); reasoning errors are harder to fix (50-60\%).
+The full retry, fallback, and severity-based error-handling pipeline is described in Appendix~\ref{app:error_handling}.